Murkey8895/foldsformer/README.md

 2. Follow the [SoftGym](https://github.com/Xingyu-Lin/softgym) to create a conda environment and install PyFlex.
 [A nice blog](https://danieltakeshi.github.io/2021/02/20/softgym/) written by Daniel Seita may help you get started on SoftGym.

-3.  install the following packages in the created conda environment:
+3. Install the following packages in the created conda environment:

     * pytorch and torchvision: `pip install torchvision` or `conda install torchvision -c pytorch`
     * einops: `pip install einops`